About Rob

 Robert has collaborated with notable artists, including Cassandra Eisenreich, David Reeves, Voces8, Pathos Trio, Shana Simmons, Jim Nova, and Jason Kush.
 He has showcased his music in a variety of venues, ranging from elementary school cafeterias hosting young bands to prestigious performance halls at Northwestern University and the University of North Texas.
 Additionally, his work has been featured on streaming platforms and in visual media.
 His music has also been performed internationally at the National Flute Association and International Trombone Association conferences.

-As a Provost Fellow, Rob is pursuing a Doctor of Musical Arts at West Virginia University in Morgantown, WV.
+Rob attended West Virginia University as a Provost Fellow, earning a Doctor of Musical Arts degree in 2026.
 He holds a Master of Music degree in Electronic Composition from Duquesne University in Pittsburgh, PA, and a Bachelor of Music degree in Music Education from The Dana School of Music in Youngstown, OH.
-Throughout this journey, he has been guided by profound influences, including Lynn Purse, Matthew Heap, Jacob Sandridge, Andy Kohn, Alan Hankers, Joseph Wilcox Jenkins, Judith Bowman, Til Meyn, David Morgan, Stephen Gage, and Michael Crist.
+Throughout his studies, he has been guided by profound influences, including Lynn Purse, Matthew Heap, Jacob Sandridge, Andy Kohn, Alan Hankers, Joseph Wilcox Jenkins, Judith Bowman, Til Meyn, David Morgan, Stephen Gage, and Michael Crist.

 Rob resides in Cranberry Township, PA, just north of Pittsburgh, Pennsylvania, with his wife (and life partner) Bethany and their two children, Gavan and Maia.